Event Dates

 Laneway

-- Awaiting Dates – Laneway, a cherished tradition of the Mardi Gras Festival, has evolved from a couple of milk crates and a portable stereo on Hill Street, Surry Hills, to a full-blown street party across the Beresford Hotel & surrounding laneways.
+- Sunday 1st March, 2026 – Laneway, a cherished tradition of the Mardi Gras Festival, has evolved from a couple of milk crates and a portable stereo on Hill Street, Surry Hills, to a full-blown street party across the Beresford Hotel & surrounding laneways.

 - Expect live music, diva drop-ins, pop-up drag shows and world-class DJs across a mix of indoor and outdoor spaces.